filrak/vsf/docs/rfc/nuxt-theme.md

 We can use templating engine like [handlebars](https://handlebarsjs.com) or [ejs](https://ejs.co/) to conditionally generate parts of the template based on CLI options.

+We want to do sam scaffolding that [vue cli 2](https://github.com/vuejs-templates/webpack) had.
 ## Developers preview

 In developers preview there will be only option to generate Theme, without choosing options of what we want to have there.